Bedford Driver

 Braking is all about thinking ahead

-Covering the brake pedal – You place your foot over the pedal and let it hover there until you are sure there is no risk of a collision or any other hazard.
+• Covering the brake pedal – You place your foot over the brake pedal and let it hover there until you're sure there is no risk of a collision.

-Approaching intersections – Covering the brake ensures that your foot is just millimeters away if you need to make a panic stop.
+• Approaching intersections – Covering the brake ensures that your foot is just millimetres away if you need to make a sudden stop.

 This is what your brakes look like.
-When you push the brake pedal this thingy squeezes the rotor (the circle thingy) and that is what your wheels attach to..
-That's how you slow the vehicle down.
-When your brakes start to squeak, that's your vehicle talking to you telling you something needs to be fixed.
+When you push the brake pedal this thingy called a caliper, squeezes the rotor (the circle thingy) and that's what your wheels attach to.
+That's what slows the vehicle down.
+When your brakes start to squeak, that's your vehicle talking to you and it's telling you that your brakes require servicing.
 Addressing these small squeaks and noises right away will always save you money.

-That circular thing is the rotor.
-If you are harsh on your brakes all the time, what can happen is they can heat up.
-When they heat up they become less effective.
+That circular thingy below is called a rotor.
+If you brake hard all the time, it will heat up.
+When it heats up it will become less effective.
 This is known as brake fade.
-Also if you brake really hard and heat the brake rotors up, and then drive through a puddle, you can warp the rotors.
-This would cause a pulsation either in your brake pedal or steering wheel and the rotors would have to be turned or replaced.
-Just another reason to drive smoothly.
+Also, if you brake really hard all the time, you can warp your rotors.
+This will cause a pulsation either in your brake pedal or steering wheel and they would then have to be turned or replaced.
+That's one of the many reasons to be gradual and smooth when braking.
+On the flip side, if there's a hazard ahead of you such as a pedestrian or reckless S.U.V. driver, that's when you can and should apply the brakes as hard as you have to.

-When you apply the brakes while moving forward all of the kinetic energy of your vehicle and or momentum, go into the front suspension of the car which causes the car to lower slightly in the front.
+When you apply the brakes while moving forward all of the kinetic energy of your vehicle goes into the front suspension of the car which causes the car to lower slightly in the front.
 This is why you never want to brake harshly for a speed bump or animal.
-If you brake to harshly for a speed bump the car could bottom out on the bump and that would be very bad.
+If you brake to harshly for a speed bump the car could bottom out on the bump and that can cause the car to bottom out on the bump which will damage the underside of your vehicle.
 If you were to brake harshly for a deer it would have a much better chance of coming through the windshield because the front of the car is sitting lower in that moment.
-Let's have a closer look at speed bumps.

-There are a number of different types of speed bumps on the roads.
-There are speed bumps and humps and also speed tables.
-Tables and humps are slightly more comfortable to drive over than bumps.
-There is no set speed to go over these but I find 30 km/hr is good for most of them.
+There are a number of different types of speed bumps.
+There are speed bumps and then there are speed humps and sometimes speed tables.
+Speed tables and humps are slightly more comfortable to drive over than speed bumps.
+There is no set speed to go over them but I find 30 km/hr is good for most.
 Many times the arrows and signs marking these bumps will be missing.
-The lines on speed bumps in Halifax often fade due to in part to the fact that the lines are painted directly in the path of a vehicle's tires which can quickly wear the paint off.
+The lines on speed bumps in Halifax are often faded due to in part to the fact that the lines are painted directly in the path of a vehicle's tires which can quickly wear the paint off.

 If you ever see one of these bumps at the last second, don't hit the brakes.
 If you apply the brakes on the bump the vehicle could bottom out on the bump.
 The next time you think of it, have a closer look at these speed bumps in your area and you'll likely notice that there are chunks of the bump missing due to vehicles bottoming out.
 We hit speed bumps at 50 km/hr on lessons all of the time and at first the student thinks I'm crazy until they see it's just slightly more bouncy than at a slower speed.
 But keep in mind that hitting speed bumps at a high speed regularly will not be good for your vehicle's suspension.